thegenius/openJSON/README.md

 JSON parser that easy in use, elegant in coding, effcient in performance.

 #Quick Start:#
-	Use openJSON as static library:
+	Use openJSON as fast as possible:
 		#include <openjson.hpp>

 	Use openJSON as dynamic library:
 		Install on Linux:
 			make
 			sudo make install
 			#include <openjson.h> in your project

 		Install on windows:
-			Create a win32 console project.
+			Create a win32 console project(DLL).
-			Choose DLL(D)
+			Generate the .dll file
 			#include <openjson.h> in your project

 #Use Example:#
 ##1.
 Parse JSON string:##